Ezekiel's Warning to Israel, Judah, Gog & Magog

 CHAPTER 15

-This tiny chapter makes only one point—that the inhabitants of Jerusalem who do not flee when the time comes, as Jesus warned of in Matthew 24:15-16, will be burned up!
-The wickedness of Jerusalem will be as the wickedness of Sodom (Jeremiah 23:14) Apparently the inhabitants will be burned up outside of Jerusalem as they try—far too late, to flee.
+This tiny chapter makes only one point—that the residents of Jerusalem who do not flee when the time comes, as Yeshua warned of in Matthew 24:15-16, will be burned up!
+The wickedness of Jerusalem will be as the wickedness of Sodom (Jeremiah 23:14).
+Apparently the inhabitants will be burned up outside of Jerusalem as they try—far too late, to flee.

 CHAPTER 16

-My commentary begins with a verse among many concerning God’s marriage covenant with Israel—the first or “old” covenant.
+My commentary begins with a verse from the common theme concerning Yehovah’s marriage covenant with Israel—the first or “old” covenant.

 Long story short, we move to a problem with our food supply that will precede our captivity:

-Here begins a long discourse on Israels’ prostitution with the surrounding nations.
-While imitating their heathen ways is condemned as well as marrying people with foreign religions; this segment is about trusting in political alliances with the enemy rather than trusting in God—the God who made an actual marriage covenant with our forefathers.
-This is about buying off our enemies to appease them and to influence them to do our desires.
-All the while Israel builds churches on every corner.
+Here begins a long discourse on Israel’s prostitution with the surrounding nations.
+While imitating their heathen ways is condemned as well as marrying people with foreign religions; this segment is about trusting in political alliances with the enemy rather than trusting in Yehovah—the Elohim who made an actual marriage covenant with our ancestors.
+This is about buying off our enemies to appease them and to influence them to do what we want.
+All the while Israel built churches on every corner.

 The end result of these monetary contributions is that at some point all of our enemies will turn on us at once.

-Yet God says that our enemies are relatively more righteous than we are!
+Yet Yehovah says that our enemies are relatively more righteous than we are!

 Now for the happy ending.
 This is the part where duality is a certainty because the happy ending never came about in the first go around.